RezaMahmood/privatefunction/README.md

 # Introduction

 The scripts in this repo are intended to deploy Azure Functions to demonstrate network isolation when communicating with other Azure PaaS services.
+Note that this deployment does not represent a best practice way of creating Azure resources and is mainly intended to demonstrate the principles behind locking down Azure PaaS services and applying network isolation.
+For example, resources should be locked down at the point they are created rather than executing a script afterwards to apply security principles.

 ## Getting Started